d3s-trento/contiki-uwb/README.md

 * **[Poster: Enabling Contiki on Ultra-Wideband Radios](http://pablocorbalan.com/files/posters/contikiuwb-ewsn18.pdf)**.
 Pablo Corbalán, Timofei Istomin, and Gian Pietro Picco.
 In Proceedings of the 15th International Conference on Embedded Wireless Systems and Networks (EWSN), Madrid (Spain), February 2018.

-Please, consider citing this poster when using this port in your work.
+Please, consider citing this poster when using this Contiki port in your work.
 ```
 @inproceedings{contiki-uwb,
  title = {{Poster: Enabling Contiki on Ultra-wideband Radios}},